kodecocodes/swift-style-guide/README.markdown

  + Indent getter and setter definitions and property observers.
  + Don't add modifiers such as `internal` when they're already the default.
 Similarly, don't repeat the access modifier when overriding a method.
  + Organize extra functionality (e.g. printing) in extensions.
- + Hide non-shared, implementation details such as `centerString` inside the extension using `private` access control.

 ### Use of Self

 For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.